awsdocs/amazon-athena-user-guide/doc_source/connectors-docdb.md

 1. When you edit the table and database in the AWS Glue console, add the following table property\.
    + **docdb\-metadata\-flag** – This property indicates to the DocumentDB connector that the connector can use the table for supplemental metadata\.
 You can provide any value for `docdb-metadata-flag` as long as the `docdb-metadata-flag` property is present in the list of table properties\.

+1. \(Optional\) Add the **sourceTable** table property\.
+This property defines the source table name in Amazon DocumentDB\.
+Use this property if AWS Glue table naming rules prevent you from creating an AWS Glue table with the same name as your Amazon DocumentDB table\.
+For example, capital letters are not permitted in AWS Glue table names, but they are permitted in Amazon DocumentDB table names\.

 1. Make sure that you use the data types appropriate for AWS Glue as listed in this document\.